-Young children love water and it can be fun for everybody, as well as great exercise.
-But water safety for kids depends on you or another grown-up always watching your child when in, on or around any water.
+Young children love water.
+Swimming or playing in water can be fun for everybody, as well as great exercise.
+But water safety for kids depends on you or another grown-up always watching your child when he’s in, on or around any water.
 Drowning can happen quickly and quietly.

 Drowning is the number one cause of death for children under five.